J888/info-site-v2/README.md

 - Comments i.e. Disqus
 - Warning: data for page "/" is 201 kB, this amount of data can reduce performance.
        -  https://nextjs.org/docs/messages/large-page-data
+- configure-ize the navbar links, text and href

 # ENV VARS